MichaelTaylor3D/DLaaS/README.md

-# DLAAS - Datalayer as a Service
+# DLaaS - Datalayer as a Service
-## Chia Blockchain Node Monetization Infrastructure
+## Monetize Your Chia Blockchain Node

-This repository contains the necessary infrastructure for monetizing your Chia Blockchain node and offering its services to customers on a rental basis.
-The focus of this project is on the Chia data layer, and it is designed as a Software as a Service (SaaS) product, not a decentralized application (dApp).
-It enables secure interaction with your self-hosted Chia node, providing user-scoped blockchain services.
-The infrastructure is built on Amazon Web Services (AWS), and an AWS account is required to deploy your instance of the service.
-The project uses Terraform as an Infrastructure as Code (IaC) tool, allowing for quick and easy provisioning of the service.
+Welcome to the DLaaS repository, your one-stop solution for converting your Chia Blockchain node into a lucrative venture.
+This project focuses on the Chia data layer, offering its services to clients on a rental basis.
+The system operates as a Software as a Service (SaaS) product, facilitating secure interactions with your self-hosted Chia node, and delivering user-scoped blockchain services.

+Built on Amazon Web Services (AWS), the infrastructure requires an AWS account for deployment.
+The repository utilizes Terraform as an Infrastructure as Code (IaC) tool for seamless service provisioning.
+Keep in mind that at the outset, running DLaaS without customers costs approximately $30 per month.
+As your customer base grows, expenses will increase, necessitating appropriately priced products to cover costs.

-A significant portion of this SaaS product relies on an RDS database to manage application state.
-This approach was chosen to expedite the development process and ensure a timely initial release.
-In future iterations, the plan is to eliminate the RDS database dependency and transition the service to operate exclusively on its own dedicated data layer tables.
+The SaaS product heavily depends on an RDS database to manage application state, an approach chosen to accelerate development and ensure a swift initial release.
+Future plans include phasing out the RDS dependency and shifting the service to operate solely on its dedicated data layer tables.

+## Quick Start Guide

+Follow these steps for swift setup and usage of the DLaaS system:

+1. **Fork the Repository**: Fork the DLaaS repository to your GitHub account.

+2. **Create Terraform Cloud Account**: Sign up for a free account on [terraform.io](https://www.terraform.io/cloud/signup/account) and create a new workspace.

+3. **Adjust Terraform Settings**: In the `main.tf` file of your forked repository, modify the "remote" settings to match your Terraform workspace.

+4. **Modify Project Settings**: Update properties in `common/config.json` and `modules/service.subscriptions/projects.json` to align with your project.
+Retaining default properties may result in deployment errors due to AWS resource conflicts.

+5. **Define Terraform Variables**: Define the following variables in your Terraform workspace: `aws_access_key`, `aws_secret_key`, and `owner_email`.

+6. **Verify AWS Identity**: Upon the first deployment, AWS will email a verification request.
+Complete this promptly to prevent deployment delays.

+7. **Set Up Nameservers**: Post-verification, you'll receive instructions for setting up your nameservers.
+Deployment cannot proceed until nameservers are configured with your DNS provider.
+If propagation causes a timeout, restart the deployment to continue from where it left off.

+8. **Clone Repository**: Clone the forked repository onto a machine running a Chia Wallet (full node not required).
+Ensure datalayer settings are enabled on this machine.

+Congratulations, you're all set to use the DLaaS system!

-## Main Components
+## Components

-The primary components of this repository include:
+The repository primarily comprises:

-1. **Baseline AWS Infrastructure**: This includes the necessary AWS resources and configurations to deploy and run the application.
+1. **Baseline AWS Infrastructure**: Necessary AWS resources and configurations for application deployment and running.

-2. **User Management System**: A comprehensive user management system that enables users to register, log in, and manage their accounts.
+2. **User Management System**: A robust system for user registration, login, and account management.

-3. **Subscription System**: A system that allows users to access the service for a recurring fee, paid in XCH (Chia cryptocurrency).
+3. **Subscription System**: Allows users to access the service for a recurring fee, payable in XCH (Chia cryptocurrency).

-4. **Worker Script**: A script that runs alongside your Chia node, securely receiving messages from the SaaS product to execute commands against your node.
+4. **Worker Script**: A script running alongside your Chia node, securely receiving and executing commands from the SaaS product.

 ## Requirements

-- An AWS account
+- AWS account
-- Terraform installed or a terraform.io account
+- Terraform installation or a terraform.io account
-- A self-hosted Chia Blockchain node
+- Self-hosted Chia Blockchain node

 ## Deployment

-To deploy your own instance of the Chia Blockchain Node Monetization Infrastructure, follow the steps provided in the [Deployment Guide](./docs/deployment.md).
+Follow the [Deployment Guide](./docs/deployment.md) for deploying your Chia Blockchain Node Monetization Infrastructure.

 ## Documentation

-For more information on the project and detailed instructions on configuration and usage, refer to the [Documentation](./docs).
+Refer to the [Documentation](./docs) for comprehensive project information and usage instructions.

 ## License

-This project is licensed under the [MIT License](./LICENSE).
+This project is under the [MIT License](./LICENSE).

 # Support My Project